Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Examples of solvable one-dimensional impulse games

 Figure \ref{PICint1} (for Problem 1, with $c \in \,\, ]\tilde c, \infty[ \, = \, ]0, \infty[$) and Figure \ref{PICint2} (for Problem 2, with $c \in \,\, ]\tilde c, \infty[ \, = \, ]50, \infty[$) show the continuation region and the target states: namely, we plot $c \mapsto \bar x_1(c)$ (solid blue line), $\bar x_2(c)$ (solid green line), $x^*_1(c)$ (dashed blue line) and $x^*_2(c)$ (dashed green line).
 As proved above, the continuation region enlarges as $c$ grows and diverges as $c \to \infty$.
 Consider the limit case $c \to \tilde c^+$: if $\tilde c=0$, the four parameters converge to the same state $\tilde s$; conversely, in the case $\tilde c >0$, we see that $x^*_1$ (resp.~$x^*_2$) converges to $\bar x_2$ (resp.~$\bar x_1$), which corresponds to an inadmissible game.
 Also, we notice that $x^*_1$ (resp.~$x^*_2$) is decreasing (resp.~increasing) when $\tilde c =0$, whereas such functions are not monotone in the $\tilde c >0$ case.

-We finally consider Problem 1 and the evolution of $x \mapsto V_2^c(x)$ as $c$ grows: Figure \ref{PICevo1} corresponds to $c=0$, Figure \ref{PICevo2} to $c=250$, Figure \ref{PICevo3} to $c=500$ and Figure \ref{PICevo4} to $c=750$.
-The value function is a straight line in the limit case $c \to 0^+$, then a bell-shaped curve appears; as $c$ grows, the local maximum moves to the left and the right side of the bell resembles more and more a straight line with slope $1/\rho$, which is actually the limit as $c \to + \infty$.
+We finally consider Problem 1 and the evolution of $x \mapsto V_2^c(x)$ as $c$ grows: Figure \ref{PICevo1} corresponds to $c=0$, Figure \ref{PICevo2} to $c=250$, Figure \ref{PICevo3} to $c=500$.
+The equilibrium payoff function is a straight line in the limit case $c \to 0^+$, then a bell-shaped curve appears; as $c$ grows, the local maximum moves to the left and the right side of the bell resembles more and more a straight line with slope $1/\rho$, which is actually the limit as $c \to + \infty$.